stride3d/stride-docs/en/manual/files-and-folders/external-packages/publish-a-nuget-package.md

 > [!NOTE]
 > If your package **doesn't have a `.sdpkg` file** and it **only includes code**, you can skip this step.

-The `.sdpkg` file's name **has to exactly match the package id and the `.csproj` file's name**.
+The `.sdpkg` file's name **has to match the package id and the `.csproj` file's name exactly**.
 If it's incorrect, the engine won't load it and in turn, it will prevent it's assets from loading.

 ### Including assets and resources